Common misconceptions about Self Realization

 The process of mind purification that precedes the final revelation can sometimes lead to a certain amount of clairvoyance but that is not a requirement or consistent occurrence.
 Occasionally special occult powers may accompany the state of self realization.
 Even these are not essential.
 Some self realized people have demonstrated these powers on rare occasions.
 But that is merely to get people interested in the message they carry.
 Miracles are the easiest way to get people to listen.

 A person versed in Atma Vidya is simply a person versed in that specific subject.
 Just like a medical graduate is versed in medical science.
 A singer is trained in vocal music.
 The more they practice their art or trade, the more experienced or proficient they become.
 The same applies to a self realized person.
 He brews in his knowledge.
 A singer is not expected to teach medicine, a doctor is not expected to know law, a lawyer is not expected to program software and a programmer is not expected to conduct a symphony.
 Occasionally a person may have more than one talent or skill.
 But you can’t find someone who has all skills in the universe.
 Dnyaaneshwar is considered one of the finest examples of a self realized genius.
 But he did not practice medicine or earn renown as a musician or painter or sculptor.
-He spoke and taught about Atma Vidya.
-There are anecdotes about some miracles he performed.
+He spoke and taught about Atma Vidya and related topics such as devotion, karma yoga etc. There are anecdotes about some miracles he performed.
 The goal of those extraordinary feats, as discussed earlier, was to make people pay attention to the valuable message he carried to uplift them from their state of ignorance.
 He is considered by many to be an incarnation of Vishnu.
-Yet in that particular manifestation he fulfilled a specific role.
+Yet in that particular manifestation he fulfilled only a specific role.
 An authentic guide for the path of self realization.
-From the highest point, every person is a manifestation of the supreme being.
-Every manifestation has unique and limited powers and abilities.
-Omniscient, omnipotence and omnipresence are characteristics of the Unmanifest being.
-These characteristics do not apply to manifest beings.

 A real guru never ceases to be a student himself.
 He continues to learn from honest investigation, dialogue and observations.
 He shares what he has with the sole purpose to help another person grow.
 He seeks nothing in return.

 It is unwise and unfair to comment about anyone without knowing facts.
 Not believing is ok.
-But presuming anything as a fact, dismissing anything as false, without an effort to determine the validity of your presumption is not right.
+But presuming anything as a fact, and/or dismissing anything as false, without an effort to determine the validity of our presumption is not right.
 It is plain stupid and immature.
 Even irresponsible.
 Yet we see this happening over and over again.
 People dismiss science.
 People dismiss research.
 People dismiss art.
 People dismiss people.
 Without a sound basis for the dismissal.

 I can only hope that people can begin to see Atma Vidya in the same light as they see any other branch of science or art and give equal consideration to the students of this subject.
 It is as absurd to call Atma Vidya as fake and useless as it is to call art as fake and useless.
 It only reveals the ignorance of the person who sees it that way.